JohnsonLM/johnsonlm.github.io/_pages/resume.md

 permalink: /resume/
 ---

-## Work experience

 ### ITS Creatives Team Lead - *Asbury University*
 **November 2018 - Present**

-Oversees Creatives Team and student workers in graphic design, PR, Development, Programming, and Media Archiving/Podcasting.
+>Oversees Creatives Team and student workers in graphic design, PR, Development, Programming, and Media Archiving/Podcasting.

-* Designed and Implemented new digitization and audio processing hardware/software workflow.
+>* Designed and Implemented new digitization and audio processing hardware/software workflow.

 ### 3D Artist & Animator - *Digital Life 3D*
 **August 2017 - Present**

-Working with Duncan Irschick and the Digital Life team to develop data-driven 3d animation for use by Scientists, Conservationists, Educators, and Animators.
+>Working with Duncan Irschick and the Digital Life team to develop data-driven 3d animation for use by Scientists, Conservationists, Educators, and Animators.

 ### ITS Support Generalist/Media Archivist - *Asbury University*
 **August 2018 - November 2018**

-Student support for campus technology and websites and media achieving of campus events and recordings.
+>Student support for campus technology and websites and media achieving of campus events and recordings.

-* Fulfilling interdepartmental and outside media order s of campus audio-visual recordings.
+>* Fulfilling interdepartmental and outside media order s of campus audio-visual recordings.
 * Handling phone and email student support ticketed using Freshservice ITSM system.
 * Moving and cataloging old archival media (DV, VHS, DVD, CD, Reel-to-reel)to network server databases.

-### Content Writer/Support Specialist - *BlenderGrid*
+## Content Writer/Support Specialist - *BlenderGrid*
 **Jan 2017 - May 2018**

-Provide educational article content for the BlenderGrid blog designed to engage potential customers while also providing one-on-one support to existing customers via email support.
+>Provide educational article content for the BlenderGrid blog designed to engage potential customers while also providing one-on-one support to existing customers via email support.

-* Write Engaging 3D rendering related content and interviews on a regular basis.
+> Write Engaging 3D rendering related content and interviews on a regular basis.
 * Collaborate with company members via remote location utilizing Slack  and Skype for communication.
 * Work with company support team via ZenDesk to provide optimal support for customers.

-### VFX Lead/Technical Director - *Martin Media*
+## VFX Lead/Technical Director - *Martin Media*
 **May 2012 - 2017**

-Work on and off-location overseeing  VFX and film production gear for commercial, corporate, and educational content productions for high profile clients including: Hendrickson Intl, RDPC, Berea College, EKU, and PBS.
+>Work on and off-location overseeing  VFX and film production gear for commercial, corporate, and educational content productions for high profile clients including: Hendrickson Intl, RDPC, Berea College, EKU, and PBS.

-* Work with a small production team to overcome technical and creative challenges.
+>* Work with a small production team to overcome technical and creative challenges.
 * Create professional quality graphics within a contained budget and time frame.
 * Manage Windows, MacOS, and legacy hardware/software systems to save time and expenditures.